FaisalSuwayyid/CAKL/README.md

 # CAKL
-CAKL: Commutative Algebra K-mer Learning
+CAKL Commutative Algebra K-mer Learning

 CAKL computes k-mer algebraic representations of sequences based on k-mer analysis, as detailed in the main manuscript.